-Let's take a look at the many benefits of solar-powered step lights and then we'll take a look at what to look for when buying a set for the steps on your deck.
+Let's take a look at the many benefits of solar powered step lights and then we'll take a look at what to look for when buying a set for the steps on your deck.

 Installing solar powered step lights is very simple.
 First, you need to determine which side of your steps gets the most sunlight during the day.
 Then, using the screws or mounting kit provided, you install the light.
 It just doesn't get any easier than this.
-No holes to drill (except maybe pilot holes), no wires to run, just a light to install.
+No holes to drill (except maybe pilot holes, no wires to run, just a light to install.

 When used in conjunction with LED bulbs that consume very little energy, you can expect your solar step lights to burn for several hours.
 Be sure to check the specs for any lights you are considering buying.
-Each manufacturer has its length of illumination time based on the type of batteries and solar panels used.
+Each manufacturer has their own length of illumination time based on the type of batteries and solar panels used.
 Many can now last all night long providing there is plenty of sunlight during the day.

 If there is one thing you can count on today, it's that everything you add to the electrical circuits in your home will increase your bill.
 Yep, even those “low voltage” step lights that run on a transformer.
 It might not seem like they would add that much to your power bill, if they get left on all night long, every night of the week, the costs are going to add up.
 With solar powered step lights, the only energy you need is some good old-fashioned sunlight.
-It is still free and provides more energy than you could use in a lifetime.
+This is still free and provides more energy than you could use in a life time.

 When it comes to finding the right style and color, you may just find that solar step lights offer more styles and colors than standard 110V type lights.
 There are single lights, each of which has their own solar cell panel, strings of lights connected to a central solar panel, even individual dot lights that can be wired to a central solar panel.

-They come with metal housings, plastic housings, clear lenses, colored lenses, antique styles, Art Deco, Art Nouveau, and so many more.
+They come with metal housings, plastic housings, clear lenses, colored lenses, antique styles, art Deco, art nouveau, and so many more.
 The color list is long enough to satisfy just about any tastes an outdoor décor.

 Like most things for your backyard, you should never just jump at the first set of solar step lights you come across in the store or online.
 This is the worst possible way to buy anything and the best possible way to end up with solar step lights that don’t work as well as they are advertised to or simply don't work at all.

-When you go out looking for solar step lights, consider these things very carefully.
+When you go out looking for solar step lights consider these things very carefully.

 This is how long the batteries are going to keep the lights burning if they are left on all night long.
 Each manufacturer lists this in their advertising or on the package.
 If you come across any that don't pass them by.
-With lithium-ion batteries, they are typically rated in milliamp hours, for example, 600Mah, the higher the number, the bigger the battery and the longer they will last.
+With lithium ion batteries, they are typically rated in milliamp hours, for example, 600Mah, the higher the number the bigger the battery and the longer they will last.

 Next up, how long it will take the batteries in the light to recharge on an average day.
 Charging times vary with the size and type of solar panel used as well as the batteries themselves.
-4 to 6 hours is typical, but try to avoid those that say they take over 8 hours to charge.
+4 to 6 hours is common, but try to avoid those that say they take over 8 hours to charge.
 Keep in mind most do have an initial charging time and then a day to day charging time.

 Outdoor lights are all supposed to be waterproof to keep out the rain and snow, aren't they?
 Such is not the case as many are listed as being water resistant.
 Which in turn means if you live in an area where you have a lot of snow or rain, those that are listed as being water resistant are just about useless as they are bound to leak.
 Be sure the lights you are considering are listed as being WATERPROOF if you want them to last.